PatrickDaG/nix-config/README.md

 - `root` root user imported by every host

 ## Flake output structure
-- `apps` executables used for editing this configuration
-    - `edit-secret` edit an age encrypted secret
-    - `rekey` rekey all secret files for the host's secret key, enabling agenix
-    - `rekey-save-output` only internal use
 - `checks` linting and other checks for this repository
     - `pre-commit-check` automatic checks executed as pre-commit hooks
-- `nixosNodes` top level configs for hosts
+- `nixosHosts` top level configs for hosts
 - `nodes` alias to `nixosNodes`
 - `devshell` development shell using devshell
 - `formatter` nix code formatter